COPD and Exercise: Breathing and Exercise Programs for COPD

 COPD and Exercise Precautions

 It's good to take precautions when exercising with COPD, but remember that shortness of breath doesn't always mean you should stop altogether.
-Instead, slow down and continue exercising.
-If shortness of breath becomes severe, then stop exercising.
+Ask your doctor about when you should stop exercising and rest.

 Here are other exercise precautions:

 - Always consult a doctor or other health care provider before starting a COPD exercise program.
 If you have a change in any medications, talk to your doctor before continuing your exercise routine.

 - Balance exercise with rest.
 If you feel tired, start at a lower level.
 If you feel very tired, rest, and try again the next day.